Surgical Procedures: Ileostomy

 There are a few types of ileostomy:

 - Standard Ileostomy (Brooks Ileostomy): Connects the ileum to the abdominal wall, exposing the intestinal mucosa to form a smooth external stoma.
-You will not be able to control your stool after this surgery, so there is the need to wear an external bag for stool collection.
+You will not be able to control your stool after this surgery, so there is the need to wear an external bag (outside your body) for stool collection.

-- Continent Ileostomy: Provides stool continence but the need for frequent drainage with a catheter.
-There is no need for an external collection bag.
-To do this, your surgeon forms a pocket within the abdomen (taking the place of the rectum) and a small external valve in which the catheter will be placed to drain stool.
+- Continent Ileostomy: There is no need for an external collection bag.
+This ileostomy provides stool continence but needs frequent drainage with a catheter.
+To do this, your surgeon forms a pocket within the abdomen (taking the place of the rectum) and inserts a small external valve where the catheter will be placed to drain stool.

 - Ileo-anal reservoir (J-pouch, S-pouch, W-pouch or pelvic pouch): Allows for the passage of stool from the anus.
 During this procedure, your surgeon creates a collection pouch from the ileum and rectum, which will collect the stool.
 The stool can then be passed from the anus.

-What are the risks associated with an ileostomy?
+What are the risks of having an ileostomy?

-There are risks and side effects related to having a small bowel resection.
+There are risks and side effects related to having an ileostomy.
 Risks and side effects may be:

 - Blood clots.